Last update, April 26, 2016.

 The initiative to found the College was taken at a meeting in Sao Paulo, Brazil on Oct.
 17, 2000.
 The first courses were taught informally in March, 2001 using a teaching environment on the internet made available free to the public.
 On June 16, 2004 we were incorporated in the state of Virginia, USA as a non-profit educational institution.
 We now have our own server and the teaching programs are in full swing.
 We are in urgent need of a stronger financial base.
 If you would like to support us please click here.
 Return

-The members of the Board of Directors are, Michael A. Coleman, Presbyterian Church in America, Pieter K. Meijer, Reformed Church in the Netherlands (Liberated), Ulisses Horta Simões, Presbyterian Church of Brazil, Julius M. VanSpronsen, Canadian Reformed Church, Leorges Moraes da Fonseca, Presbyterian Church of Brazil.
+The members of the Board of Directors are, Daniel Zekveld Portela, a former Presbyterian elder in Canada, Pieter K. Meijer, Reformed Church in the Netherlands (Liberated), Ulisses Horta Simões, Presbyterian Church of Brazil, Julius M. VanSpronsen, Canadian Reformed Church, missionary in Brazil, Túlio César Costa Leite, elder-teacher in Reformed Presbyterian Church in Brazil.
 The President is Ralph Boersema, Canadian Reformed Church, and the coordinators of the departments are Sebastião Guimarães Costa Filho (Humanities), Paulo Henrique Brasil e Souza (Biblical and Exegetical), Ralph F. Boersema (Systematic Theology), Frans L. Schalkwijk (History), Elias Medeiros (Practical and Professional), Andrea L. Couto, (Education).
 Return

 INTERNATIONAL REFORMED THEOLOGICAL COLLEGE